-- The University of Auckland (host)
+The University of Auckland (host)

-- University of Otago
+University of Otago

-- University of Canterbury
+University of Canterbury

-- Victoria University of Wellington
+Victoria University of Wellington

-- University of Waikato
+University of Waikato

-- Auckland University of Technology
+Auckland University of Technology

 The Institute of Environmental Science and Research

 The Centre is also working to build a comprehensive network against human disease, extending from the wider medical profession through to commerical partners who can apply and add value to its scientific discoveries.
 Its goal is to ensure that the Centre's science addresses New Zealand needs and can be used commercially by local businesses.

-The Maurice Wilkins Centre has partnered with The Moko Foundation to establish a research centre based in Kaitaia in the Muriwhenua region of Northland and Te Puia Springs in Tairāwhiti, respectively.
+The Maurice Wilkins Centre has partnered with The Moko Foundation to establish a research centre based in Kaitaia in the Muriwhenua region of Northland.